carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 ~~~
 {: .language-bash}

-> ## Another reaon to avoid installing packages into your `base` Conda environment
+> ## Why should I avoid installing packages into your `base` Conda environment?
 >
 > If your `base` Conda environment becomes cluttered with a mix of `pip` and Conda installed
 > packages it may no longer function.
-Creating separate conda environments allows you to
+Creating separate Conda environments allows you to
 > delete and recreate environments readily so you dont have to worry about risking your core
 > Conda functionality when mixing packages installed with Conda and Pip.
 {: .callout}

 If you find yourself needing to install a Python package that is only available via PyPI, then you should first install
 `pip` into your Conda environment and then use that `pip` to install the desired package from PyPI.
 Using the `pip`
 installed in your Conda environment to install Python packages not available via Conda channels will help you avoid
 difficult to debug issues that frequently arise when using Python packages installed via a `pip` that was not installed
 inside you Conda environment.

 > ## Conda (+Pip)